Heath Howard

 Heath J. Howard (born May 26, 2000) is an American politician.
 He currently serves as a member of the New Hampshire House of Representatives representing Strafford County District 4, encompassing Strafford and Barrington, for the Democratic Party.
 He assumed office on December 7, 2022.
 Howard is currently the Deputy Ranking member of the Executive Departments and Administration.
-He is among the youngest state legislators in the United States.

 Howard launched his campaign for New Hampshire's 1st Congressional District in July 2025.
-His platform focuses on issues like universal health care, a living wage, tuition-free college, and affordable housing.
+His platform focused on issues like universal health care, a living wage, tuition-free college, and affordable housing.
+On August 24, 2026, he suspended his campaign for congress.
+He endorsed Carleigh Beriont in the primary.

 Early life and education

 Howard was born May 26, 2000, in Strafford, New Hampshire to Daniel and Elizabeth Howard.
 He has one older sister.
 His father is a builder and building inspector for the town of Strafford and his mother is an occupational therapist.
 He graduated from Spaulding High School in 2018.
 He completed a Bachelor of Arts in History at the University of New Hampshire in 2022.